-What did the Vikings use to drink alcohol?
+What did the Vikings use to drink?

 Drinking horns have been found scattered across the Viking Age archaeological record, from grave finds to pictorial evidence.
 No evidence is more compelling than the depiction of a drinking party, painted on a stone in Gotland in the 8th century, and which depicts every attendee of the party holding a drinking horn.